cnluokun/cnluokun.github.io/_posts/2014-12-10-blog-setup.md

 tags: R Jekyll RStudio
 ---

-In this first post of this new blog I'll outline how I've set it up.
+In the first post of this new blog I'll outline how I've set the blog up.

+* writing posts in Rmarkdown
+* converting posts to markdown from R
+* push to Github where Jekyll renders the markdown
+* organising all as an RStudio project

 ## What I wanted
 I wanted to be able to write about R related things without having to copy and paste code, figures or files.
 I had used [Rmarkdown](http://rmarkdown.rstudio.com/) and [knitr](http://yihui.name/knitr/) before so wanted to use them.
 I have a wordpress site elsewhere that someone helped me set up a couple of years ago with a blog that I've never used.
 Initially I tried seeing if I could create posts using RMarkdown and put them into that wordpress blog.
 A brief search revealed that was not straightforward and that Jekyll was the way to go.